-Nikon D7500 versus Pentax K-3 II
+Nikon D7500 vs Pentax K-3 II

-The Nikon D7500 and the Pentax K-3 II are two enthusiast cameras that were officially introduced, respectively, in April 2017 and April 2015.
+The Nikon D7500 and the Pentax K-3 II are two enthusiast cameras that were announced, respectively, in April 2017 and April 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Pentax provides 24.1 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably smaller (7 percent) than the Nikon D7500.
 However, the K-3 II is markedly heavier (11 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Pentax K-3 II||131 mm||100 mm||77 mm||800 g||720||Y||Apr 2015||1,099||ebay.com|